AisuluuK/Final-Project-Shiny/README.md

 # Final-Project-Shiny
-Final project for R course at CEU
+Final project for R- Track course at CEU